kariminf/cv.json/README.md

 It contains information about the one for whom we want to generate a CV. it is self explanatory and easy to fill.

-For API documentation, check [this YuiDoc generated documentation](https://kariminf.github.io/json-vcard/docs/)
+For API documentation, check [this YuiDoc generated documentation](https://kariminf.github.io/json-vcard/docs/docs/)

 ## Credits

-* Me: for may hair became as white as snow programming this
 * [Zlatko Najdenovski](https://www.iconfinder.com/zlaten): for the social media icons called
 [logotypes](https://www.iconfinder.com/iconsets/logotypes), licenced under [CC-BY-3.0](https://creativecommons.org/licenses/by/3.0/)
 * https://commons.wikimedia.org/wiki/File:Phone_icon_rotated.svg